 For our health care system to adapt to the needs of the 21st century and continually advance care, we must imagine, design and implement bold new ways of educating the health care workforce.
-This is driving force behind The Institute for Education Research (TIER) at UHN.
+This is driving force behind The Institute for Education Research at UHN (TIER@UHN).

-Introduced in 2016 following the merger of the Michener Institute of Education with the University Health Network (UHN), TIER is one of seven institutes within the UHN Research family.
-Through the adoption of a unique research model, TIER welcomes researchers and partners from across the health care continuum and the university and college sectors, to provide a fulsome view on health care education.
-As a hub for experts to come together, incubate ideas and leverage expertise, TIER is shining a light on an under-researched field to develop the future of Canada’s health care professionals.
+Launched in 2019, TIER is one of seven institutes within the UHN Research family.
+Through the adoption of a unique research model, TIER@UHN welcomes researchers and partners from across the health care continuum and the university and college sectors, to provide a fulsome view on health care education.
+As a hub for experts to come together, incubate ideas and leverage expertise, TIER@UHN is shining a light on an under-researched field to develop the future of Canada’s health care professionals.

 Leading the world in transforming health care education through experimentation, creativity, and curiosity.